Emil Albrecht Photos

 Emil Albrecht

-Emil Albrecht's photography dates back to the 1930s, and he continued to take photographs into the late 1980s, until his death in 1988.
+Emil Albrecht spent most of his life in Logan, Utah.
+He began taking pictures in the mid-1930s and continued until his death in November 1988 at age 78.
 He is known for his railroad photography, but he was equally talented as an artist.
 He traveled throughout northern Utah and neighboring states capturing railroading as he saw it.
 Emil was an artist who saw the world as a collection of details; and he used his camera to record those details.

 Many first saw Emil's work because of a book published in 1985, called Emil Albrecht's Union Pacific Small Steam Power, it included 244 of Emil's black and white photographs.
 (PDF; 114 pages; 68MB, with permission of copyright holder)